Christine Montecillo Leider

 In addition to funded work, I currently work with a peer group of teacher educators who are focused on addressing structural inequities in education, particularly for multilingual students of color.Visit Dr. Leider's Faculty Profile

-Colombo, M., Tigert, J., & Leider, C.M. (in press).
+Colombo, M., Tigert, J., & Leider, C.M.
+(2019).
 Positioning Teachers, Positioning Learners: Why We Should Stop Using the Term “English Learners”.
 TESOL Journal.

 Leider, C.M., Proctor, C.P., & Silverman, R. (in press).
 Language and Reading Growth Trajectories: Does Immigrant Generation Status Moderate Linguistic Interdependence?
 International Journal of Bilingual Education and Bilingualism.